Neverlow512/epifania/expansion_plan.md

 9. Loads SSL pinning bypass script
 10. Clicks "Inject & Run" to start analysis

-**Workflow 2: App Data Inspection**
+**Workflow 2: Package Data Inspection**
-1. User has been analyzing an app, wants to see stored data
+1. User has been analyzing a package, wants to see stored data
-2. Opens Applications tab
+2. Opens Packages tab
-3. Clicks on the app card
+3. Clicks on the package card
 4. Switches to "Files" sub-tab in modal
 5. Sees databases directory with "user.db"
 6. Clicks on "user.db"